rexresearch

 Inventor: HUANG XIAODI [US] ; HWANG JIANN-YANG

-A method for the direct preparation of metal from metal-containing
+A method for the direct preparation of metal from

-material comprising providing metal-containing material and a
+metal-containing material comprising providing metal-containing

-released from the metal-containing material, accumulating the
+molten metal is released from the metal-containing material,

-discharging the metal from the container.
+container, and discharging the metal from the container.

 Background of the Invention

-The present invention relates to a direct metal making method that
+The present invention relates to a direct metal making method

-metals from slag.
+separate molten metals from slag.

 Description of the Related Art